aalanders/ember-lgtm/README.md

 # Ember-lgtm

 This ember-cli addon provides a Mixin around [Square's LGTM Validation library](https://github.com/square/lgtm).
-The mixin follows recommended validation patterns [TODO: link to source].
+The mixin follows recommended validation patterns [http://alistapart.com/article/inline-validation-in-web-forms].
 This addon also adds a few LGTM helpers to add support for [nested validation](#nested-validation) and registers LGTM to use Ember's [RSVP](http://emberjs.com/api/classes/RSVP.Promise.html)

 ## Installation in your app